X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 ## 2.8 Play an emotion on a character

-You will need to use a [Geppetto Sound Wave Player Component](./API.md#41-geppetto-sound-wave-player-component) or any inherited Component.
+You will need to use a [Geppetto Sound Wave Player Component](./API.md#42-geppetto-soundwave-player-component) or any inherited Component.

-The [Geppetto Sound Wave Player Component](./API.md#41-geppetto-sound-wave-player-component) allows you to control character facial animations in real time.
-You can change emotions using the [Change Emotion](API.md#415-change-emotion) node, specifying the emotion name, intensity (0–100), and transition time.
+The [Geppetto Sound Wave Player Component](./API.md#42-geppetto-soundwave-player-component) allows you to control character facial animations in real time.
+You can change emotions using the [Change Emotion](API.md#416-change-emotion) node, specifying the emotion name, intensity (0–100), and transition time.
  **Emotions must be defined in the Geppetto Component Emotion Data Table.**

  ![](./images/Play_a_Geppetto_Data_Asset_with_SoundWave_image_3c.png)

  > [!TIP]
  > Emotions can be changed when a sentence is pronounced by using tags.
-Please read section [4.12 - Emotion Tag System](./API.md#412-emotion-tag-system) for more information on how to use tags.
+Please read the section [Emotion Tag System](./Others.md#6-adding-emotion-tags) for more information on how to use tags.

 ![](./images/Change_Emotions_image_3.png)